 Call scheduled next week

-Battista reports that the competition committee – members are Falcons president Rich McKay, Giants owner John Mara, Cowboys president Stephen Jones, Packers president Mark Murphy, Baltimore general manager Ozzie Newsome, Steelers coach Mike Tomlin, Broncos GM John Elway and Saints coach Sean Payton – has a regularly-scheduled conference call next week.
+Battista reports that the competition committee – members are Falcons president Rich McKay, Giants owner John Mara, Cowboys president Stephen Jones, Packers president Mark Murphy, Ravens general manager Ozzie Newsome, Steelers coach Mike Tomlin, Broncos GM John Elway and Saints coach Sean Payton – has a regularly scheduled conference call next week.

-However, members Battista spoke to don’t know if anything will change with the rule emphasis; commissioner Roger Goodell may have a say, and pulling back on a rule explicitly meant to protect players may be difficult from an optics standpoint.
+Members Battista spoke to, however, don’t know if anything will change with the rule emphasis; commissioner Roger Goodell may have a say, and pulling back on a rule explicitly meant to protect players may be difficult from an optics standpoint.

 How bad is the problem?